-3.1 Corporate governance is the responsibility of all of us and can be defined as:
+2.1 Corporate governance is everyone's business and can be defined as:

 "How local government bodies ensure that they are doing the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner.
 It comprises the systems and processes, and cultures and values, by which local government bodies are directed and controlled and through which they account to, engage with and, where appropriate, lead their communities." - CIPFA/SOLACE